Channel assisted noise propagation in a two-step cascade: Introduction

+Earlier studies on TSC addressed signal sensitivity and transmission using the noise decomposition framework \cite{Bruggeman2009}.
+Positive autoregulation at the middle node X enhances the gain-to-noise ratio compared to a simple cascade with no autoregulation \cite{Ronde2010}.
+The role of time scales of the constituent nodes has been shown to regulate noise and information propagation in a TSC \cite{Maity2015}.
+The connection between fluctuations of system components and information transmission in a TSC has been reported using the framework of partial information decomposition \cite{Williams2010}.
+The redundant information has been shown to increase the signal-to-noise ratio in the system \cite{Biswas2016}.

-The present communication characterises the noise propagation mechanism using the notion of noise decomposition, viz., intrinsic and extrinsic noise.
-The intrinsic noise is an inherent property of the system whereas the extrinsic noise is due to environmental fluctuations \cite{Elowitz2002}.
-However, the characteristic distinction between intrinsic and extrinsic noise depends on the definition of the system \cite{Swain2002,Paulsson2004,Paulsson2005,Hilfinger2011}.
-In a TSC, the intrinsic noise of each component (S, X , and Y) arises due to low copy number.
-On the other hand, the extrinsic noise in a component, say X, is accumulated due to noise coming from S. In this context, S is an extrinsic variable (``environment") for X. Similarly, for Y, S and X both act as extrinsic variables (Fig.~\ref{f1}c).
+The present communication characterizes the noise propagation mechanism using the principle of noise decomposition, viz., intrinsic and extrinsic noise.
+The intrinsic noise is an inherent property of the system, whereas the extrinsic noise is due to environmental fluctuations.
+The method of noise decomposition was first experimentally shown using a dual reporter assay \cite{Elowitz2002} with a subsequent rigorous theoretical formalism \cite{Swain2002}.
+It is essential to mention that the principle of noise decomposition is equivalent to the Law of Total Variance \cite{Ross2014}.
+The noise decomposition principle has been further extended to analyze dynamic noise \cite{Hilfinger2011} and generalization to higher moments \cite{Hilfinger2012}.
+However, the characteristic distinction between intrinsic and extrinsic noise depends on the definition of the system \cite{Paulsson2004,Paulsson2005}.
+In a TSC, the intrinsic noise of each component (S, X, and Y) is due to low copies of gene products, i.e., proteins.
+On the other hand, the extrinsic noise in an element, say, X, is accumulated due to noise coming from S. In this context, S is an extrinsic variable (``environment") for X. Similarly, for Y, S and X both act as extrinsic variables (Fig.~\ref{f1}b).

-Investigating the role of intrinsic and extrinsic noise components in cellular functions, both in terms of their drawbacks \cite{Kaern2005} and advantages\cite{Rao2002,Eldar2010,Herranz2010,Tsimring2014}, is therefore of great significance.
+Investigating the role of intrinsic and extrinsic noise components in cellular functions, both in terms of their drawbacks \cite{Kaern2005} and advantages \cite{Rao2002,Eldar2010,Herranz2010,Tsimring2014}, is therefore of great significance.
 Previous studies have suggested that both noise components (intrinsic and extrinsic) can act as degrading factors in information transmission in cellular responses \cite{Tkacik2008a,Cheong2011,Uda2013,Selimkhanov2014,Voliotis2014,Garner2017,Potter2017,Suderman2017,Granados2018}.
 However, a recent communication shows enhancement of information transmission due to cell-to-cell variability (extrinsic noise in this context) in skeletal muscle \cite{Wada2020}.
-We note that mutual information (MI), a measure of statistical dependency between two variables in information theory quantifies information transmission capacity \cite{Shannon1948,Shannon1963,Cover1991}.
+Mutual information (MI), a measure of statistical dependency between two variables in information theory, quantifies information-transmission capacity \cite{Shannon1948,Shannon1963,Cover1991}.